College application and entrance requirements

 You may qualify for the Disability Access Route to Education (DARE) scheme, which aims to improve access to higher education for school-leavers with disabilities.

-Higher Education Access Route (HEAR)
+Higher Education Access Route

-The HEAR admissions scheme allocates a number of third-level places on a reduced points basis to school-leavers from socially disadvantaged backgrounds.
+The Higher Education Access Route (HEAR) admissions scheme allocates a number of third-level places on a reduced points basis to school-leavers from socially disadvantaged backgrounds.
 To be eligible for the scheme you must meet certain criteria related to your financial, social and cultural circumstances.
-Read more in our document on the HEAR scheme.

 Places on Post-Leaving